The New England Holocaust Memorial2963 Votes Currently Open

 - Time Required: 02:00 Hrs

 The New England Holocaust Memorial is a historical attraction featuring six glass towers that depict the horrifying holocaust, the impact of beliefs and the tragic result of the second world war.
-The interesting site is a blend of modern architecture, personal stories and a history.
+The interesting site is a blend of modern architecture, personal stories, and history.
 The glass towers are neatly lined on a black granite slab bordered with a band of lush green grass.
 The holocaust memorial is quite an interesting place to visit.
-Streamline your vacation around The New England Holocaust Memorial using Boston trip planner.
-Also, visit the popular attractions in the city by following Boston itinerary 5 days.
+Visit the popular attractions in the city by following Boston itinerary 5 days.

-How To reach The New England Holocaust Memorial by Public Transport
+How to Reach The New England Holocaust Memorial

 - Congress St Opp.
 Hanover St Bus Station: Bus Number 4